 Back in the old days, we did things differently.
 Flushing a radiator consisted of three steps: drain antifreeze; pour from a jug of new antifreeze; add water from garden hose.
+Nobody wondered if they were using the correct antifreeze because there was only one kind!
 It’s no wonder drivers were excited to get 100,000 miles out of a car.

 These days, our vehicles are much more sophisticated and also longer-lasting, and our procedures for repairing and maintaining our cars and trucks have kept pace.
 Whether you’re a DIY mechanic or you take your vehicle to a professional for service, you want things done the right way.

 For many import automobiles, that means using the correct antifreeze or coolant.
 NAPA AUTO PARTS stocks the Altrom-Pentosin Pentofrost line of OE antifreeze products specifically designed for modern European and Asian vehicles.
 We spoke to Tom Finch, an expert on the topic, to find out why using the correct antifreeze is important.

 “Apart from color, the biggest difference between the different types of antifreeze is in the inhibitor packages,” Finch explained.
 “Antifreeze has other additives, like dye to make it a certain color, and anti-foaming agents.
 But it’s these inhibitor packages that determine how the antifreeze reacts with different metals in the engine and cooling system.”